jobcespedes/pg_cluster/README.md

 Dependencies
 ------------

-- Depends on other Ansible roles: no
+- Depends on other Ansible roles: false

 Example Playbook
 ----------------